Guest contributor Laura Kelly shares how hygge, the Danish lifestyle trend, is warming up everywhere.

 It started in Denmark, transforming that country into the “happiest” on earth.
 Then it began to cover Europe like a warm blanket.
 Now hygge is hitting the shores of the U.S. just in time for a divided country that could really use a little calm and comfort.

-Because that’s what hygge is all about: being cozy and comfortable, surrounded by soothing, wholesome food, decor, clothing, books, and conversation.
+Because this is what it’s all about: being cozy and comfortable, surrounded by soothing, wholesome food, decor, clothing, books, and conversation.
 In America we export Hollywood superheroes and supersized everything.
 It seems the Danes are exporting “the best way to hang out with friends.”

-I first got the heads-up on hygge when a British friend of mine (Danish by birth) emailed me a few months ago saying,
+I first got the heads-up on the trend when a British friend of mine (Danish by birth) emailed me a few months ago saying,

 [After reading that of course I had to look up how to pronounce “hygge.”
 There are whole Youtube videos on the pronunciation, but I’ll cut to the chase: just say HOO-guh.
 Yeah, it is fun to say.]